On 28 March 2018, we issued the Notice to Proceed to our contractor, Vinci JV. This has allowed them to begin the main construction of the scheme.

 - Phase 1 â€“ Carefully planned site clearance with a focus on ecology.
-Haul road created for utilities.
+Haul road created for utilities - this has now been completed.

 - Phase 3 â€“The placing of the bridge beams and deck on the main gyratory and the construction of the balancing ponds.